Get insider access

 6. Best Casual-Use Headphones For Music

 They deliver much more low-bass than the open-back HiFiMan, which makes them well-suited for genres like EDM and hip-hop.
-However, it makes vocals and instruments sound muddy and less clear.
+However, it can overwhelm vocals and instruments, making them sound muddy and unclear.
 That said, you can use their companion app's graphic EQ and presets to create a sound profile that suits your preferences.
 They're also very comfortable and can last 37 hours on a single charge, so they'll last through several full workdays without needing additional power.
 They also have an integrated microphone, which performs passably well, so you can take calls between tracks while on the go.

 See our review